ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 1- HLS: includes the main code for the FPGA.

-2- code: includes the MATLAB code for the Fast-TDA algorithm, along with the video clip of the ellipse fitting process over time.
+2- code: includes the MATLAB code for the Fast-TDA algorithm, data, and a video clip of the ellipse fitting process over time.

-3- Mathematics: includes the mathematical derivation of the Fast TDA in detail ( the last updated file name is Fast_TDA.tex)
+3- Mathematics: includes the mathematical derivation of the Fast TDA in detail.

 4- media: includes the GitHub address related to this paper.